cantux/lisp/sicp/README.md

 By analogy to geometry Computer Science is not really about computers.
 It is about dealing with imperative, "HOW IS", kind of knowledge.

-## Chapter 1

-### Languages - Lisp (List Processor)

-* Primitive Elements
-* Means of combinations
-* Means of abstraction

-A combination consists of operators(func name, e.g ''+'' symbol)  and operands(arguments).

-Lisp editors help with indenting operands in a combination.